Matrix nearness problems and eigenvalue optimization

-There are obvious generalizations with interesting applications, which we will encounter in later chapters: \begin{itemize} \item The perturbation size $\eps$ might vary such that the minimum of $F_\eps$ takes a prescribed value. \item The perturbation matrix $\Delta$ might be restricted to be real or to have a prescribed sparsity pattern or to belong to another complex-linear or real-linear subspace of $\C^{n,n}$. \item The objective function $f$ might depend on several or all eigenvalues of $A+\Delta$ instead of only a single target eigenvalue. \item The objective function might depend on eigenvectors of $A+\Delta$.
+There are obvious generalizations with interesting applications, which we will encounter in later chapters \bcl and approach with techniques that extend those of the present chapter.\ecl \begin{itemize} \item The perturbation size $\eps$ might vary such that the minimum of $\F_\eps$ takes a prescribed value. \bcl (This is the situation encountered with matrix nearness problems in Chapter~\ref{chap:two-level} and later chapters.)\ecl \item The perturbation matrix $\Delta$ might be restricted to be real or to have a prescribed sparsity pattern or to belong to another complex-linear or real-linear subspace of $\C^{n,n}$. \bcl (This is the situation encountered with structured matrix nearness problems in Chapter~\ref{chap:struc} and later chapters.) \ecl \item The objective function $f$ might depend on several or all eigenvalues of $A+\Delta$ instead of only a single target eigenvalue. \bcl (This occurs with matrix stabilization in Chapter~\ref{chap:mnp-mix}.)\ecl \item \bcl The minimization in \eqref{eq:optimiz0-all} might be done only over a subset of eigenvalues of $A+\Delta$.
+(This occurs with Hamiltonian matrix nearness problems in Chapter~\ref{chap:mnp-mix}.)\ecl \item The objective function might depend on eigenvectors of $A+\Delta$. \bcl (This occurs with the problem of finding the nearest defective matrix in Chapter~\ref{chap:mnp-mix} and in the ranking problem of Chapter~\ref{chap:graphs}.) \item There might be constraints on the perturbed matrices $A+\Delta$ such as nonnegativity of the entries.
+(This occurs in matrix nearness problems related to graphs in Chapter~\ref{chap:graphs}.) \ecl